Property taxes are local taxes used to provide services, programs and infrastructure that provide a high quality of life for High River residents

-After the deadline, a tax penalty of 1.5 per cent will be applied on the first day of each month to unpaid property taxes with an additional penalty of 1.5 per cent interest added after each additional month.
+After the deadline (end of June), a tax penalty of 1.5 per cent will be applied on the first day of each month to unpaid property taxes with an additional penalty of 1.5 per cent interest added after each additional month.

-Please visit the Government of Alberta Seniors website.
+Visit the Government of Alberta Seniors website for this information.

-Please view the School Declaration Form.
-(Fill out the form and return to the Town office 309B Macleod Trail S.W.)
+View the School Declaration Form (fill out the form and return to the Town office 309B Macleod Trail S.W.)